crossroads/api.goodcity/README.md

 # Goodcity server prototype

-This is the server prototype that will form the foundations of the Goodcity server API.
+The GoodCity server is a rails-api based JSON API server for the GoodCity.hk project.

-In it's current form it will provide a basic set of database models, validations, relationships, tests and API for interaction with Ember and mobile apps.
+It provides a set of database models, validations, relationships, tests and JSON API endpoints for interaction with frontend Ember web-apps and mobile apps.

 ## Installation